dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 ## Problem

 Local, CLI based, deploys are common in many startups.
 Processes that start on small teams that don't want to invest in cloud deployments are inherted as companies grow.
 Executing actions locally means that audit information is missed, who, when, why were deploys taking place, in the case of DevOps metrics, how often, how long, and what's the error rate, and how much time the deploy is adding to a work item's overall lead time.
+It's difficult to improve what isn't even known about.
+ValueStream aims to provide zero friction observability tools to enable organizations to inventory and measure their DevOps and deployment processes.

 ## Example